hpe-storage/scod/docs/cosi_driver/deployment.md

 ```

 !!! important
-    The SIG Storage COSI controller image is published to a staging registry and the tag encodes a build date and commit rather than a semantic version.
+    - The SIG Storage COSI controller image is published to a staging registry and the tag encodes a build date and commit rather than a semantic version.
 Mirror the exact tag emitted by the command above and pin the mirrored copy.

-!!! note
-    If the client running `helm` is in the air-gapped environment as well, the [docs](https://github.com/hpe-storage/co-deployments/tree/master/docs) directory needs to be hosted on a web server in the air-gapped environment, and then use `helm repo add hpe-storage https://my-web-server.internal/docs` above instead.
+    - If the client running `helm` is in the air-gapped environment as well, the [docs](https://github.com/hpe-storage/co-deployments/tree/master/docs) directory needs to be hosted on a web server in the air-gapped environment, and then use below command instead.

-!!! important
+    `helm repo add hpe-storage https://my-web-server.internal/docs`
-    Regardless of the deployment being air-gapped, the Kubernetes compute nodes where the HPE COSI Driver runs need network access to the object storage system S3 endpoint and to the HPE Data Services Cloud Console zone specified in the `Secret`.
+    - Regardless of the deployment being air-gapped, the Kubernetes compute nodes where the HPE COSI Driver runs need network access to the object storage system S3 endpoint and to the HPE Data Services Cloud Console zone specified in the `Secret`.

 ## Add an HPE Storage Backend